radiospiel/simple-ui/README.md

 - logging severities (:debug, :info, :warn, :error, :success)

-    UI.warn "This is a warning"
+    Simple::UI.warn "This is a warning"

 - ...with different colors...

-    UI.success "success is green"
+    Simple::UI.success "success is green"
-    UI.error "error is red"
+    Simple::UI.error "error is red"

 - ...with inspect'ing arguments after the first

-    UI.warn "Some things", 1, "foo\nline", :bar
+    Simple::UI.warn "Some things", 1, "foo\nline", :bar
     # =>
     # Some things 1, "foo\nline", :bar